JLab_logo_text_white1.jpg

 equipment

-A general term used throughout this chapter to describe a mechanical or electrical machine or system that may require maintenance or repair.
+A general term used to describe a mechanical or electrical machine or system that may require maintenance or repair.

 The person with direct responsibility for categorizing and communicating all DOE reportable occurrences.
 This person is responsible for determining if incidents meet the ORPS reportability threshold, as well as the specific codes for severity and classification.
-(See ES&H Manual Chapter 2210 Appendix R1 Staff Assigned to ES&H Activities)
+(See ES&H Manual Chapter 2210 Appendix R1 Staff Assigned to ES&H Activities for contact information.)

 Those whose duties and responsibilities are essential in carrying out critical operations or who have key knowledge, skills, or access to resources necessary to protect other people and/or Lab property.
 The designation of Essential Personnel is made by the respective department director or group leader, and the list should be reviewed at least quarterly to ensure accuracy.
 Note that Essential designations may be different for different types of emergencies; more than one list may be appropriate.

-An undesired workplace incident that causes personal injury or illness, property or equipment damage, environmental occurrence, or disruption of operations.
+3. An occurrence that results in an undesired workplace incident that causes injury, illness, property or equipment damage, environment concern, or disruption of operations.
+(Includes: First-aid, Occurrence, or Notable Event)

 A person qualified and certified to perform examination duties.